freii23/Simple-Mario-Console-Game/README.md

 EN:<br />
+Enter ESC to close the game correctly<br />
 How to manipulate the mario: <br />
 AD - move left / right<br />
 SPACE - jump <br />